Scholarships & Grants

 The Swarthmore College Scholarship

-Swarthmore College awarded just under $44 million in scholarship funds for the current academic year.
+Swarthmore College awarded more than $48 million in need-based funds for 2022-23 academic year.
 Most of these funds were granted to our students as Swarthmore Scholarships.
-The Swarthmore Scholarship is a gift from the College that does not need to be repaid.
+The Swarthmore Scholarship is graint aid from the College that does not need to be repaid.
 These scholarships may be supported with the College’s endowed, restricted, or general funds.
 Many of these funds were provided by generous alumni and friends of the College.
 Recipients of the Swarthmore Scholarship see the award appear as a credit on their College bill each semester.

 Philip Evans Scholars merit awards were established in 1986 by Jerome Kohlberg '46, in memory of his longtime friend and classmate, Dr. Philip Evans.
 The Evans Scholar selection committee seeks extraordinary students who have met Swarthmore’s rigorous admission standards and whose achievements demonstrate integrity, intelligence, the potential to take advantage of the scholarship’s offerings, and a commitment to give back to the community as involved citizens.
 Finalists are selected from admitted students who have committed to attend Swarthmore and are invited for on-campus interviews in June.
 All admitted students are considered—no special application or additional information is required.